Roșia Montană Project: History

 In 2000, RMGC paid $20 million for a pre-feasibility study (done by American company Pincock Allen & Holt) which resulted in an estimate of 8 million ounces of gold.
-The company claimed to invest $250 million (raised from the stock market, banks and mutual funds) and it promised that within three years the project would create 25,000 jobs.
+The company invested $250 million (raised from the stock market, banks and mutual funds) and it promised that within three years the project would create 25,000 jobs.

 The Social Liberal Union has drifted away from its platform prior to the parliamentary elections and the Government approved a draft law regulating the conditions of participation, passing it to the Parliament for debate.
 This has sparked massive spontaneous protests still ongoing (see 2013 Romanian protests against the Roșia Montană Project) and the presidential candidate Crin Antonescu unexpectedly declared in a press conference that in his opinion the project should be rejected.
 The Prime Minister Victor Ponta has also digressed claiming that the Government has approved the bill to prevent being sued for compensations and the Parliament will definitely vote against it closing the subject.
 Following this development, the Gabriel Resources shares have plummeted.

-In November 2013 the Romanian Senat rejected the project, followed by the Chamber of Deputies in June 2014.
+In November 2013 the Senate of Romania rejected the project, followed by the Chamber of Deputies in June 2014.

 Technical aspects

 Gabriel Resources, the Canadian majority owner of the project, ran a geological survey in 2000, which gave an estimation of 330 tons of gold and 1600 tons of silver in the four mountains surrounding the town of Roșia Montană, if the exploitation would use blasting and cyanide extraction.

-The project would grind a large quantity of rock: 218 million tons according to the technical file of the project or 262 million tons according to the project memorandum, resulting a dust having particles with a diameter between 74 and 150 micrometres.
-The dust would be leached with cyanides in order to extract the gold; due to the small diameter of the particles, the resulting sludge would have a large quantity of cyanide compounds: according to RMGC estimates, about 500 tons, out of a total of 214.9 million tons of sludge.
+The project would grind a large quantity of rock: 218 million tons according to the technical file of the project or 262 million tons according to the project memorandum, resulting tailings having particles with a diameter between 74 and 150 micrometres.
+The tailings would be leached with cyanides in order to extract the gold; due to the small diameter of the particles, the resulting sludge would have a large quantity of cyanide compounds: according to RMGC estimates, about 500 tons, out of a total of 214.9 million tons of sludge.

 The sludge would be deposited in a 45-hectare tailings pond, which would be built on the valley of the Corna River, requiring a dam 600 metres wide and 185 metres high and changing the course of river.